johnpeart/johnpeart.github.io/src/posts/blogpost/2021-12-31-2021-resolutions-review.md

 ## A qualified success

 Overall, I achieved 64% of my goals in 2021.
 You might think that sounds bad.
 Indeed, it doesn't meet my own definition of 'done'[^done].
 But the number hides the true story.
 I only probably failed at one of these goals, and the others have caveats.
-Given the world is still collapsing around us, that's not so bad!
+Given the world is still collapsing around us, that’s not so bad!

 Onwards to better goal achievement in 2022!

 [^done]: 'Done' in this context is 80% of goals, 80% completed, with each goal being given equal weighting.

-> You can see my progress with this year's goals by visiting my [goals dashboard](/goals/2021).
+> You can see my progress with this year’s goals by visiting my [goals dashboard](/goals/2021).